QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     F_{t+1}(y) = \int G(x,y) F_t(dx)

-Here :math:`F_t` and :math:`F_{t+1}` are cdfs representing the distribution of the current state and next period state
+Here :math:`F_t` and :math:`F_{t+1}` are cdfs representing the distribution of the current state and next period state.

-The intuition behind :eq:`statd_fddc` is essentially the same as for :eq:`statd_fdd`
+The intuition behind :eq:`statd_fddc` is essentially the same as for :eq:`statd_fdd`.

 Computation
 -----------

-If you wish to compute these cdfs, you cannot use the look-ahead estimator as before
+If you wish to compute these cdfs, you cannot use the look-ahead estimator as before.

-Indeed, you should not use any density estimator, since the objects you are estimating/computing are not densities
+Indeed, you should not use any density estimator, since the objects you are estimating/computing are not densities.

-One good option is simulation as before, combined with the `empirical distribution function <https://en.wikipedia.org/wiki/Empirical_distribution_function>`__
+One good option is simulation as before, combined with the `empirical distribution function <https://en.wikipedia.org/wiki/Empirical_distribution_function>`__.

 Stability
 =========

-In our :doc:`lecture <../tools_and_techniques/finite_markov>` on finite Markov chains we also studied stationarity, stability and ergodicity
+In our :doc:`lecture <../tools_and_techniques/finite_markov>` on finite Markov chains we also studied stationarity, stability and ergodicity.

-Here we will cover the same topics for the continuous case
+Here we will cover the same topics for the continuous case.

-We will, however, treat only the density case (as in :ref:`this section <statd_density_case>`), where the stochastic kernel is a family of densities
+We will, however, treat only the density case (as in :ref:`this section <statd_density_case>`), where the stochastic kernel is a family of densities.

-The general case is relatively similar --- references are given below
+The general case is relatively similar --- references are given below.

 Theoretical Results
 -------------------

-Analogous to :ref:`the finite case <mc_stat_dd>`, given a stochastic kernel :math:`p` and corresponding Markov operator as defined in :eq:`def_dmo`, a density :math:`\psi^*` on :math:`S` is called *stationary* for :math:`P` if it is a fixed point of the operator :math:`P`
+Analogous to :ref:`the finite case <mc_stat_dd>`, given a stochastic kernel :math:`p` and corresponding Markov operator as defined in :eq:`def_dmo`, a density :math:`\psi^*` on :math:`S` is called *stationary* for :math:`P` if it is a fixed point of the operator :math:`P`.

 In other words,